petrushchako/Kubernetes/LearnKubernetesByDoing/README.md

         disk: ssd
     ```

-Apply the YAML to the Kubernetes cluster with the following command:
+- Apply the YAML to the Kubernetes cluster with the following command:

     `kubectl apply -f pod.yaml`

 <br>

 #### Verify that the pod is running on the correct node
-Verify that pod is on correct node with the following command
+- Verify that pod is on correct node with the following command

     `kubectl get pod -o wide`

     You should see the node with the label in the node column

+<br><br><br>

+## Installing and Testing the Components of a Kubernetes Cluster

+### ABOUT THIS LAB
+In this lab, you will build a cluster from scratch, as well as test the components of the cluster (including the deployments, pods, port forwarding, and services) and execute a command from within a pod.
+In order to build the Kubernetes cluster, we need to install the container runtime, as well as kubeadm, kubectl, and kubelet.
+We will then initialize the cluster, add our CNI, and add the nodes to the cluster.